 The Operating Board, Tenancy Committee and service-providing agency will collaborate with mental health professionals, community organisations and others to facilitate care and support for residents.

 MyHome’s model of care includes a recovery framework.
 By providing secure long-term accommodation for people with enduring mental illness, MyHome will restore their sense of hope, self-worth, confidence and belonging.
 This will enable them to exercise control and choice, and to live more productive lives within the community.

 Eligibility criteria for residents are outlined in the model of care.
 They will be applied to applicants by a Tenancy Committee, exercising the powers of the Operating Board but including people qualified by knowledge of treatment and services in the ACT for people with mental illnesses.

 The Tenancy Committee will make individual assessments of those seeking to be residents, and on that basis offer each a separate lease.
-These tenancy leases are likely to have periods, rentals and conditions which vary according to residents’ individual situations; but we shall aim as far as possible to give tenants a reasonable expectation of a permanent home.
+These tenancy leases will have periods, rentals and conditions which may vary according to residents’ individual situations; but we shall aim as far as possible to give tenants a reasonable expectation of a permanent home.